httprare/NikeAccountGenerator/README.md

 -Type "pip install <repository name>"
 -done

--This is a joke, I'm not helping anyone with anything and if ytou take this seriously neck yourself
+-This is a joke, I'm not helping anyone with anything and if you take this seriously neck yourself